JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Jan Voich

-*I have my trophies in a box - somewhere - yet - the memories of performing to audiences - who watch me - and actually communicating my momentary expression - with the music and energy - my movements - so well perfected - during so many hours of training in - complete silence - - is - very - alive - in my mind.*
+*I have my trophies in a box - somewhere - yet - the memories of performing to audiences - who watch me - and actually communicating my momentary expression - with the music and energy changes -- my movements - so well perfected - during so many years of training in complete silence - - is - very - alive - in my mind.*

-*It is a wonderful reward when - the spectator stands - and joins with me - applauding to my efforts - and years of training - towards a need for - total perfection.*
+*It is a tremendous sensation when - spectators stand - and join with me - applauding dynamically to my efforts - and years of training - towards a need for - total perfection --- which never seems to arrive.*

 *I believe that this theory applies to - all - of the arts.
 Techniques are essential tools - yet - the inside edges of the person will show - after all of these necessary techniques - are dominated - to absolute perfection.
 This is when one must begin to expand into the worlds of creation.*

-*Frank was a disciple of - Maribel Vinson Owen and - Gustave Lussi - a page to come - as Gus - was the father of - applied physics on ice - we just added Our Art - to their knowledge - passed on and perfected - from the masters of before. ( Photos of Maribel and Gustave - - > to come - brilliant teachers - and - an inspiration for all of us ).*
+*Frank is a legend now - yet all the preceding masters - Maribel Vinson Owen - Gustave Lussi - our favorite - and a page to come - as Gus - was the father of applied physics on ice - we just added Our Art - to their knowledge - passed on and perfected - from the masters of before. ( Photos of Maribel and Gustave - - to come - brilliant teachers - and - an inspiration for all of us ).*

 As we worked - she became open - and began to find more - and more photographs - adding ideas and her own text also.

-Jan lives in her protected - interior world ... away from the news - politics - economical tendencies - realities - she is - only stimulated by colors - movement - music - and art (and a few - select - people - usually other - artists).
+Jan lives in her protected - interior world ... away from the news - politics - economical tendencies -- realities - she is - only stimulated by colors - movement - music - art ( and a few - select - people - usually artists ).

 Teresa del Rio - Guillermo Peréz Villalta - Jan Voich